Kakigōri: Description

 The traditional way of making kakigōri uses a hand cranked machine to spin a block of ice over a shaving blade.
 Even though electric shavers are most often used, street vendors can still be seen hand-shaving ice blocks in the summer.

 Rather than flavored ice, Kakigōri is traditionally made of pure ice, in many cases, being a frozen block of mineral water.
 The ice used is often taken from natural springs, afterward being tempered to achieve an ideal quality for shaving.
 Prior to refrigeration, mountain caves or ice houses would be the traditional way of storing kakigōri ice.

 It is similar to a snow cone but with some notable differences: It has a much smoother fluffier ice consistency, much like fresh fallen snow, and a spoon is almost always used to eat it.
 The texture of the ice distinguishes kakigōri from other types of shaved ice desserts.
-Due to this textural difference, it has also been seen translated as 'Angel Snow', which perhaps sounds more appealing.
+Due to this textural difference, it has also been seen translated as 'Angel Snow'.

 Popular flavors include strawberry, cherry, lemon, green tea, grape, melon, "Blue Hawaii", sweet plum, and colorless syrup.
 Some shops provide colorful varieties by using two or more syrups.
 To sweeten kakigōri, condensed or evaporated milk is often poured on top of it.

 In addition to street stalls, kakigōri is sold in festivals, convenience stores, coffee shops, specialized kakigōri parlors, and restaurants.
 It's also frequently prepared by families at home.
 During the hot summer months, kakigōri is sold virtually everywhere in Japan.
 Especially at summer festivals and fairs such as matsuri and bon odori festivals, often served alongside other street foods such as yakisoba, takoyaki and cotton candy.
 Kakigōri is one of the summer features in Japan.
 Some shops serve it with ice cream and sweetened red beans or tapioca pearls.

 A flag with the kanji sign for ice kōri (氷) is a common and traditional way for an establishment to indicate that they are serving kakigōri.